 The Aryans came into north-west India as pastoral, semi-nomadic tribes led by warrior chieftains.
 Once in India, they settled down as rulers over the native Dravidian populations they found there, and formed tribal kingdoms.

-The different kingdoms were often at war with one another, and echoes of these violent times can still be heard in the great epics, the "Mahabharata", which have come down to us from this time.
+The different kingdoms were often at war with one another, and echoes of these violent times can still be heard in one of the greatest epics of ancient India, the “Mahabharata”, which has come down to us from this period of history.

 Another body of literature that was composed towards the end of the Vedic Age were the “Upanishads”.
 Originally, these were included in the Vedas, to which they formed commentaries; however, they were gradually separated out and assumed an identity of their own.